BrunoFenzl/cookie-interceptor/readme.md

 ### localStorageKey: string

-Key in te localStorage where the cookie categories whitelist will be stored.
+Key in the localStorage where the cookie categories whitelist will be stored.

 ### strict: boolean

-Boolean indicating wether cookies that were previously allowe should be deleted once the user revokes it's permission.
+Boolean indicating wether cookies that were previously allowed should be deleted once the user revokes it's permission.

 Default's to false.

 ### l10n: object